jamesorr/jamesorr.github.io/_posts/2018-10-23-uncertainty.markdown

 description: New tools to easily propagate uncertainties for marine CO<sub>2</sub> system
 ---

-Have you ever wanted to include the uncertainties along with the calculated marine CO<sub>2</sub> system variables?
+Have you ever wanted to include the uncertainties along with your calculated marine CO<sub>2</sub> system variables?
 Although a basic requirement for good science, the only way forward has been to code it yourself.
 Fortunately, it just got a lot easier.